neuroinformatics-unit/movement/docs/source/getting_started/input_output.md

 )
 ```

-You may also load .csv files
+To load DeepLabCut files in .csv format:
-(assuming they are formatted as DeepLabCut expects them):
 ```python
 ds = load_poses.from_dlc_file("/path/to/file.csv", fps=30)
 ```